5.1 Map Fusion Fundamentals

 What Comes Out

-The output of a successful Map Fusion job is a single unified point cloud that spans all input segments.
+The output of a successful Map Fusion job is a single unified point cloud spanning all input segments.
 If any segment carried valid RTK, the output has global coordinates.
 If only control points were used, the output has relative coordinates: internally consistent geometry with no absolute position.

-The fused result exports from LixelStudio v4.0 in E57, LAS/LAZ, RCP, or PLY format.
+The fused result exports from LixelStudio as LAS, LAZ, PLY, or E57.
+For Autodesk workflows, the built-in LAS-to-RCP converter produces RCP without requiring a ReCap Pro license.
 The same export selection and quality considerations that apply to single-scan outputs apply here.
 Regardless of how many segments contributed, the final output is one dataset.

 Processing time for Map Fusion is substantially longer than single-scan processing, and hardware requirements are higher.
 The next sections cover pre-project planning, field collection execution, and the full processing workflow.